 Types and Varieties

 Considering height, color, and shape combinations, there are dozens and dozens of zinnia varieties to choose from.
-Since it’s so easy to collect seeds from zinnia plants, I like to stick with heirloom varieties that will produce reliable replicas year after year.
+Since it’s so easy to collect seeds from zinnia plants, try sticking with heirloom varieties that will produce reliable replicas year after year.
 Still, there are lots of options when deciding which zinnias to plant.

 Zinnias come in a range of shape types, including varieties that resemble daisies or dahlias, tight blossoms in beehive shapes, small button blooms, and large floppy blossoms.
 As a quick, easy annual, you can tuck zinnias around other plants or make a full zinnia patch.
 Mix up height and color–have fun playing with the many options zinnias provide without having to cater to pickier plants.